Competitive Entrance Awards

 - Dated, with a time-frame listed for each activity

-- Unique, tailored to each award considering the award criteria
+- Unique, tailored to each award's specific selection criteria

 - Choose your references carefully.